krusynth/public-interest-tech-webring/README.md

 ```

 (You can, of course, also [download the `webring.js` file from GitHub](https://github.com/krusynth/civic-tech-webring/blob/main/webring.js) and host it yourself, but it'll be up to you to keep this file up-to-date as changes are made!)

+#### Hosted Blogs

+If you're using a hosted website which does not allow JavaScript, you can use a static version instead, either on your bio and/or each post.
+You can [use this tool to generate the code](https://billhunt.dev/civic-tech-webring/).

+## This Repo

+This repo contains the following files which are used to serve the webring:

+* [list.json](list.json) - The list of member sites.
+* [webring.js](webring.js) - The main JavaScript file for showing the webring.
+* [webring.html](webring.html) - A static html page used for redirects when the JavaScript file can't be used on a webpage.